bahorn/klude2/README.md

 It doesn't need to be up to date, just needs to have the symbols you want to link against in it.
+You can use a tool like `vmlinux-to-elf` to extract kallsyms from the kernel bzImage you are targeting.

 Set the following environment variables:
 ```